ctowen/titanium-frd/simplex.md

   Patch installation is complete.

+  TODO - we need to stick to a specific patch level for the X3/PCI pass through patch

+  TODO - we need to figure out the support model for FRD

+  TODO - we need to figure out the licensing

 ### Configure controller-0

 Copy the ini file from the Copy the ini from a connected server.